 If you have specific questions relating to the above, we encourage you to get some legal advice before making decisions, particularly around stand down.

 At businessDEPOT, we are lucky most of our team have the ability to work from home and there are very few roles that cannot be done remotely.
 However, when the lockdown was announced on Friday, there were still a few team members who were unable to mobilise and get set up to work from home today due to the short notice.

 We enabled those team members to take paid or unpaid leave.
 We also understand that this situation [and the short notice] may happen again, and again.
 So we are continuing to adapt our processes and protocols to manage the unpredictability that COVID-19 still presents, as we go into 2021.

-Should you require any specific advice on the current restrictions and/or how your business can best manage these as you move through 2021, let us know and we can ensure you speak to the right person to get the right advice.
+Should you require any specific advice on the current restrictions and/or how your business can best manage these as you move through 2021, get in touch with your local business advisor and we can ensure you speak to the right person to get the right advice.